 The most visually appealing map in the game, Renewal’s defining feature—and my favourite thing about it—is a gigantic wall that runs right through the middle of it, separating a desert region from lush green farmland.
 Enormous battles are thus almost always centred around who is holding this wall’s central entry point, which looks cool as hell, but also in turn makes any flanking breach an exciting firefight.

-None of the maps I’ve listed above are perfect.
-They’re all saddled in some way with compromises or half-finished design ideas, the way so much of the rest of the game is.
-Orbital, however, feels like a brief, shining fulfilment of what Battlefield 2042 was supposed to be.
-It’s a big map but never feels like a chore to get around, and has big open spaces for vehicle duels but also plenty of cover and terrain variety for infantry.
+Orbital is a big map but never feels like a chore to get around, and has wide open spaces for vehicle duels but also plenty of cover and terrain variety for infantry.
 It has iconic focal points but also large tracts of interesting countryside in between, and even the game’s standout map-based trick, when a huge space rocket either takes off or explodes on the launchpad mid-game.

 A note before we go: I’ve tried to rank these on some kind of vague overall level of enjoyment, instead of catering it towards certain playstyles.
 And this is how things stand in March 2022; I’ll add to this list whenever the game gets new maps, which will hopefully be soon!